Vegan Beer Festival - 2026!

-As we move into summer our selection will be focused on lighter ales, sours and cider.
+We'll have a wide selection beers, including lighter ales, sours and cider.
 As usual however we'll have a wide selection of cans with something for everyone.

 So please spread the word, share on your socials and come join us in May!
 Our festival is entirely run by volunteers on a DIY basis because we believe this is something worth doing - if you're able to help out (whether by doing a shift, putting up some posters, helping set up or prepare food, anything!) then please get in touch.